Conception occurs when sperm fertilizes an egg found in the fallopian tube, creating a zygote that can eventually become an embryo.

 A woman must also release an egg healthy enough for fertilization.
 A woman is born with the number of eggs she will have throughout her lifetime.
 As she gets older, the quality of her eggs diminishes.

-This is most true after age 35, according to the Royal College of Obstetricians and Gynaecologists.
+This is most true after age 35, according to the

 High-quality sperm are also required to reach and fertilize the egg.
 While only one sperm is needed, the sperm must travel past the cervix and uterus into the fallopian tubes to fertilize the egg.